-If you're finding it hard to get a willing volunteer to don the red suit, try asking the local Rotary, Lions, Scouts, sports clubs or even a local councillor and appeal to dads, granddads and uncles.
-Failing that, as young children sometimes find a man in a big beard a bit scary, how about having a 'Mrs Christmas' instead?
+- Find a Santa: If you’re finding it hard to get a willing volunteer to don the red suit, try asking the local Rotary, Lions, Scouts, sports clubs or even a local councillor and appeal to dads, granddads and uncles.
+Failing that, as young children sometimes find a man in a big beard a bit scary, how about having a ‘Mrs Christmas’ instead?

-To avoid queues, many PTAs use a two-Santa system.
+- Have two Santas: To avoid queues, many PTAs use a two-Santa system.
 If you plan to do this, be sure to alert parents beforehand, and avoid having them both walking around the fair at the same time!

-While there's no legal requirement for Santa to be DBS checked, it's good practice to make sure your volunteer Santa is aware of child protection procedures and understands how you would like them to interact with the children.
+- DBS check: While there’s no legal requirement for Santa to be DBS checked, it’s good practice to make sure your volunteer Santa is aware of child protection procedures and understands how you would like them to interact with the children.
 Have another, DBS-checked person in the grotto while children are present, and encourage parents and carers to accompany their children inside.
 Read our DBS check FAQs for more information.

-To maximise profits, find a sponsor to pay for the children's gifts!
-It's an easy concept to sell to a local business - you can be specific about how you'll spend the money (emphasising the joy that these presents will give the children), and the exact amount required.
-Recognise the sponsor's generosity by offering them a sign saying 'This grotto is sponsored by [xxx] company'.
+- Get sponsorship: To maximise profits, find a sponsor to pay for the children’s gifts!
+It’s an easy concept to sell to a local business – you can be specific about how you’ll spend the money (emphasising the joy that these presents will give the children), and the exact amount required.
+Recognise the sponsor’s generosity by offering them a sign saying ‘This grotto is sponsored by [xxx] company’.